The Art of the Immune System Student Competition

 Frequently asked questions

-Art pieces will be judged by a panel of scientists and staff at La Jolla Institute for Immunology, as well as by local artists associated with SDSU.
+Art pieces will be judged by a panel of scientists and staff at La Jolla Institute for Immunology.

 The judges assess the art on whether they find it visually intriguing, whether it shows artistic skill, and if there is a clear connection in the piece to health/medical research.